-The program is now open for the 2016 fiscal year, and closes effective December 31, 2016, late applications will be denied.
+The program is now closed for the 2016 fiscal year, and closes effective December 31, 2016, late applications will be denied.

 Application forms will be mailed out to last years applicants.

-Applications received from homeowners with outstanding debt to HRM such as overdue fees, fines, or payment arrears, will have the rebate applied against any debt prior to a cheque being issued, as per Administrative Order 18 - HRM's Collection Policy.
+Applications received from homeowners with outstanding debt to Halifax Regional Municipality such as overdue fees, fines, or payment arrears, will have the rebate applied against any debt prior to a cheque being issued, as per Administrative Order 18 - Municipal Collection Policy.

 Halifax Regional Municipality can help homeowners pay their property tax through a payment plan, a property tax rebate, or deferral of property taxes (payment is put off to a later date).
 These programs are available to all homeowners with a combined household income of $33,000 or less a year who live within the boundary of Halifax Regional Municipality.